vruusmann/blog/_posts/2019-04-07-converting_sklearn_lightgbm_pipeline_pmml.md

 However, there is a minor inconvenience related to the fact that LightGBM estimators do not accept string columns directly, but expect them to be re-encoded as integer columns.
 For example, the "Education" column needs to be transformed to a sole integer column (with cell values ranging from 0 to 15).

-The `LabelEncoder` transformer class provides this exact functionality:
+The `LabelEncoder` transformer provides this exact functionality:

 ``` python
 from sklearn.preprocessing import LabelEncoder